MosheMaleka/sales-performance-dashboard/README.md

 **End-to-End Data Analytics Project:**
 Python → PostgreSQL → AWS → Power BI

-This project demonstrates an end-to-end Data Analytics pipeline using Python, SQL, cloud infrastructure, and Power BI.
+This setup demonstrates how a modern cloud-based analytics workflow can be built using cloud infrastructure without requiring a local Windows environment.

 The goal of the project is to analyze sales performance across **regions, products, and sales representatives** and present actionable insights through an **interactive dashboard**.